Jack Straw: Foreign and Commonwealth Secretary (2001–2006)

+War on terror

+Following the 9/11 attacks, Straw immediately condemned the attacks and supported the Bush administration's interventionist policy in the war on terror, arguing these actions were necessary to dismantle terrorist networks and prevent future attacks.
+Straw called for NATO's invocation of Article 5, which marked the first time the collective defence clause was activated.

+Following 9/11, Straw was involved in the passage of the Anti-Terrorism, Crime and Security Act 2001, which expanded surveillance, counter-terrorism measures and detention of non-British nationals powers at home.
+However, he later faced scrutiny as reports emerged revealing British intelligence's involvement in rendition operations and awareness of detainee mistreatment by US authorities.
+Despite his claims of ignorance about the extent of these actions, these revelations prompted significant controversy and criticism.

-In 2003, the governments of the US and UK agreed a new Extradition Treaty between them, intended to speed up extradition of terrorist suspects.
+In 2003, the governments of the US and UK agreed a new extradition treaty between them, intended to speed up extradition of terrorist suspects.
 The provisions of the treaty were enacted in the Extradition Act 2003.
-The treaty later attracted controversy with opponents alleging it to be one-sided: a British request to the USA needed to provide a prima facie case against a suspect while a US request to Britain needed only to provide reasonable suspicion for an arrest.
+The treaty later attracted controversy with opponents alleging it to be one-sided: a British request to the US needed to provide a prima facie case against a suspect while a US request to Britain needed only to provide reasonable suspicion for an arrest.
 There have been a series of causes célèbres involving the treaty, including the NatWest Three who later pleaded guilty to fraud against the US parent company of their employers, and Gary McKinnon who admitted hacking US defence computers.
 An inquiry into extradition arrangements by retired Judge Sir Scott Baker reported in September 2011 that the treaty was not unbalanced and "there is no practical difference between the information submitted to and from the United States".